 - Easy to rethread harness straps to different height positions

 The KeyFit instruction manual is clear and well-written with plenty of good diagrams.
 The manual is English on one side & Spanish on the other.
 As long as you read and follow the instruction manual carefully – the KeyFit and KeyFit 30 models are generally VERY easy to install properly regardless of whether you are using your vehicle’s lower LATCH anchors or the seatbelt.
 FYI – use only one method of attachment.
 Do not install the carseat with both LATCH & seatbelt.
-Use of lower LATCH anchors in the center seating position with non-standard spacing between the bars (more or less than 280 mm) is prohibited.
+Use of lower LATCH anchors in the center seating position with non-standard spacing between the anchor bars (more than 11″ apart) is prohibited.

-If using the vehicle’s lap/shoulder seatbelt, thread the shoulder belt portion of the belt through one of the lock-offs on the base.
-It’s optional, but if the vehicle’s lap/shoulder seatbelt has a switchable retractor, you may switch the seatbelt into locked mode after sliding the shoulder belt through the lock-off.
+If using the vehicle’s lap/shoulder seatbelt, thread JUST the shoulder belt portion of the belt through one of the lock-offs on the base.

 If installing the carrier directly (without the base), use the red line on the sticker label to guide you in achieving an appropriate recline angle.
-Use a tightly rolled towel, if necessary, to help achieve or maintain the appropriate recline angle.
 Make sure seatbelt is locked (see vehicle owners manual for details).

 The handle can be in any locked position when the seat is in the vehicle.
 If it’s more convenient to just leave it up, then leave it up.
 If you’d rather put it down – that’s fine too.